JasonLiu1229/University-Vault/DS/Session/Session 3.md

 PaaS = Platform as a service
 IaaS = infrastructure as a service
 #### SaaS
-Platform as a Service **offers a high-level integrated environment to build, test and deploy custom applications.** Generally, developers will need to accept some restrictions to the type of software they a write in exchange for built-in application scalability
+Software as a Service **offers a high-level integrated environment to build, test and deploy custom applications.** Generally, developers will need to accept some restrictions to the type of software they write in exchange for built-in application scalability

+SaaS is a cloud computing service model where software applications are delivered over the internet.
+Users can access these applications through a web browser without needing to install, manage, or maintain the software on their own devices.
+Examples include Google Workspace (formerly G Suite), Salesforce, and Microsoft Office 365.

 **Application development environment**
 - Provider-constrained components and languages